 You can resend the approval email/download the activation file/get the corresponding values for the CNAME record by clicking on the small arrow next to the “Edit Methods” option:

 It usually takes 10-15 minutes to deliver the approval email.
 You will need to enter the validation code into the corresponding field (the code can be found in the same email).

-Here is an example of the approval email sent by Comodo for Email validation:
+Here is an example of the approval email sent by Comodo (now Sectigo) for Email validation:

 HTTP and DNS-based validation may take longer, as these processes are fully automated and checks are performed on the side of the Certificate Authority over a certain period of time.

 If validation fails, make sure that the file is uploaded/CNAME is set up correctly and accessible all over the world.